avgupt/NeuralArt/README.md

 ![examples](https://user-images.githubusercontent.com/54474853/85428804-5fcc3c00-b59b-11ea-9383-ae4a86f42925.jpeg)

-## How the NeuralArt works?
-Steps to follow to convert your image into stylized image in our NeuralArt web app :
-1. **UPLOAD IMAGE**           :- Upload your image which is to converted (Content Image).
-2. **SELECT OR UPLOAD IMAGE** :- Select the style image from the provided style images or Upload your own style images.
-3. **CLICK CREATE**           :- Your image will be stylized.

-## Target Audience:

-Teens who want to convert their images into interesting paintings and post them on Social media.

-## Tech stuff to be used :
-* Tensorflow (To stylize the image)
-* Flutter (To build the mobile app)
 ## REFERENCES :
 * [Wikipedia NST](https://en.wikipedia.org/wiki/Neural_Style_Transfer#NST)
 * [A Neural Algorithm of Artistic Style (Gatys et al.)](https://arxiv.org/abs/1508.06576)
 * [TensorFlow NST Tutorial](https://www.tensorflow.org/tutorials/generative/style_transfer)
-## Extenstion Aimed to be done in future:

-Extend the mobile application to stylize videos.